-When you want to make your garage doors into carriage doors or turn them into faux carriage doors you’ll want some hardware accessories.
-Acorn Manufacturing, out of Mansfield Massachusetts, makes the hinges, doors pulls, and cane bolts you’ll need.
+When you want to make your garage doors into carriage doors, or turn them into faux carriage doors, you’ll need some hardware accessories.
+Acorn Manufacturing, out of Mansfield Massachusetts, makes the hinges, doors pulls, and cane bolts you’ll want.

-When making real carriage doors you’ll need some super strong hinges to hold those doors.
+When making real carriage doors, you’ll need some super strong hinges to hold those doors.
 Acorn manufacturers them in 30″ and 36″ to hold 300 pounds per hinge.
 You have the option to do a heart design or a bean design at the end of the straps.
 They come with removable pins and reversible hinge leafs so you can choose to mount these as full surface (you see both sides of the hinge when installed) or half surface (you only see the strap portion when installed).
-These hinges are powder coated black over smooth textured iron and come with stainless steel lag screws with decorative square heads.
+These hinges are powder coated black over smooth textured iron.
+They also come with stainless steel lag screws with decorative square heads.

-To go with your new hinges you’ll also want a door pull.
+To go with your new hinges, you’ll also want a door pull.
 Acorn makes both the heart design and the bean design.
 Both designs have a projection of 1-5/8″ or less.
-The projection shouldn’t matter much if you’re doors are real, but if you’re going with faux doors that lift up you’ll want to double check the clearance you’d have at the locations you wish to install them to make sure that they don’t hit the door frame when you lift the doors.
+The projection shouldn’t matter much if your doors are real.
+But, if you’re going with faux doors that lift up, you’ll want to double check the clearance you have at the locations you wish to install them.
+Make sure that the pulls won’t hit the door frame when you lift the doors.

 For your swinging doors, you’ll also want cane bolts to secure the doors in place.
 You can go the route of one on each door on the inside or one bolt for the dummy door and a deadbolt or rim lock for the active door.